JordanRL/never-argument-type/README.md

 - `never` cannot be used in an intersection type or union type.
 Any intersection would reduce to `never`, and any union would reduce `never` out of the union, as `never` is the identity type of unions.
 - Attempting to call code directly that uses the `never` type as an argument would result in a `TypeError`, as no zval will match this type.

+This means that an interface or class could **require** that implementers and subclasses declare a type for an argument without restricting that type to anything particular.

 ## Backward Incompatible Changes

 None